ScarlettRed/Contact-Less-Fingerprint-Detection/README.md

-# Contact-Less-Fingerprint-Detection
+# Contact-Less-Fingerprint-Detection-And-Recognition
-A contact-less fingerprint detection model, where a normal cell phone camera image is used to extract and recognize fingerprint.
+A Open CV based fingerprint acquisition and extraction project in which we extract fingerprint from a cell phone camera image through image processing and then match the extracted and processed fingerprint with our database.
+## Fingerprint Extraction
+First, we have to convert the image so that our model can read it and extract the fingerprint patterns from it.